-During your participation in a clinical research our team is responsible for the supervision of your will being.
+During your participation in a clinical research study our team is responsible for the supervision of your well being.

 All our interventional studies have received approval from an Ethics Committed before having started.